This Space Available – Demo Ad Only – 1200 px x 300 px, Learn more here

-Robert Harley book signing in Chicago
+Robert Harley book signing in Chicago.
+By the way,

 His sudden passing on November 4th, 2014 came as a total surprise.
 It was a bitter-sweet date, as it coincided with the digital publication of the December 2014 Issue of TAS, issue 248.
 That was to be the very first issue of TAS with an article authored by yours truly (my induction of Henry Kloss into the TAS High-End Audio Hall of Fame).
 Talk about a bizarre irony!

-But back in ’70’s, I had some friends who had bucks to spend on nice toys and they went nuts on “stereo gear.”
+Also by the ’70’s, I had some friends who had bucks to spend on nice toys and they went nuts on “stereo gear.”
 What a joy I found at friend John’s.
 He had a BIC 980 belt driven ‘table fitted with the latest Shure V15 Type III cartridge (which had just come out) along with Bob Carver’s then game changing Phase Linear 700B amplifier and 4000 preamplifier combination, driving hisEPI 400 Mini Towers.
 What power, what authority, what dynamics!